 For the first time ever, mobile device users are spending more time within apps than surfing the web.
 The high speed performance and superb design of today’s leading mobile apps are attracting attention and increasing expectations when it comes to digital experiences.

-Customers are spending more time than ever interacting with software and web applications, and the resulting impact on how a business approaches web design is undeniable.
+Customers are spending more time than ever interacting with applications, and the resulting impact on how a business approaches website design is undeniable.
 Traditional header menus are disappearing in favor of side drawer menus.
 Icons are getting larger, and visuals and graphics are becoming flatter.

-All of these trends in web development are directly inspired by mobile developers.
-Web design teams that are aiming to build websites that appeal to today’s tech-savvy consumer base, should attempt to emulate the look and feel of mobile apps.
+All of these trends in web design and development are directly inspired by mobile developers.
+Web design companies that are aiming to build websites that appeal to today’s tech-savvy consumer base, should attempt to emulate the look and feel of mobile app design.

-One of the best ways to make a website feel like an app on a mobile device, and even on a desktop, is responsive web design (RWD).
-Regardless of the device type used to access a website built with RWD, the site will actually adapt to the screen size.
+One of the best ways to make a website feel like an app on a mobile device, and even on a desktop, is responsive website design (RWD).
+Regardless of the device type used to access a website built with RWD, the website will actually adapt to the screen size.
 With RWD in place a website’s content and visuals will appear consistent.

-Brand's aiming to represent themselves on the web in the best way possible, should focus heavily on providing consistent and quality web experiences.
+Brand's aiming to represent themselves on the web in the best way possible should focus heavily on providing consistent and quality web experiences focused on design.
 Attending to touch screen users is crucial.
 Graphics and icons should attempt to find a balance between desktop users and mobile users.

 Mobile developers are masters of strategic utilization of screen real estate, given the limitations compared to traditional web developers.
-Web development teams and business leaders should undoubtedly look to trends in app development when attempting to reinvigorate their web presence.
+Website design companies and business leaders should undoubtedly look to trends in mobile application design and development when attempting to reinvigorate their web presence.

 Every extra second it takes for a website to low will negatively impact a business.
 Users need instant gratification.
 So a website that takes more than 7 seconds to load will force users to leave (and visit a competitor’s faster, more well designed website).

-Research firm StrangeLoop, breaks it down to the point that every extra second it takes a website to load will reduce conversions by 7%.
-With such high stakes involved with an effective web presence and the bottom line, businesses must stress the importance of high performing websites that are comparable to apps in terms of performance.
+Research firm StrangeLoop breaks it down to the point that every extra second it takes a website to load will reduce conversions by 7%.
+With such high stakes involved with an effective web presence and the bottom line, businesses must stress the importance of high performing websites that are comparable to applications in terms of performance.

-While development and design of a website are crucial to performance, the web hosting provider is where a business should also focus attention.
+While website design is crucial to performance, the web hosting provider is where a business should also focus attention.

 A recent Nielsen poll found that the average American spends over 60 hours per week on a digital device.
-At this point in time, the average customer is incredibly discerning when it comes to software, apps, and websites.
-As a result of our increasingly tech-savvy and mobile driven lives, brands must revamp their web presence for today’s mobile audiences.
+At this point in time, the average customer is incredibly discerning when it comes to software, websites, and applications.
+As a result of our increasingly tech-savvy and mobile driven lives, brands must revamp their web design to enhance their presence for today’s mobile audiences.